MarioCruz/MatrixPortalStockTicker/README.md

 # MatrixPortal Stock Tracker / Ticker

-Adafruit Matrix Portal Starter Kit

 The MatrixPortal uses WiFi onboard to get the latest stock information for a scroling display.

-https://www.adafruit.com/product/4812
+Build one using Adafruit Matrix Portal Starter Kit https://www.adafruit.com/product/4812